-Right at the start of the race, Liberty took the lead when Australia II was penalized for crossing the starting line early.
-The Australian skipper then attempted to catch up by sailing to the left side of the course, in hopes of catching good winds.
-The American skipper decided to keep his ship on the right side of the course, believing that it would have more favorable winds.
+Just as the race started, Australia II was penalized for crossing the starting line early, which gave Liberty the lead.
+In an attempt to catch up, the Australian skipper decided to sail to the left side of the course, despite the fact that the wind was, at the time, more favorable on the right, in hopes that the wind would shift over time, and give him an advantage.
+The American skipper decided to keep his ship on the right side of the course, believing that this side would continue to offer the more favorable conditions.

 Soon after this, the wind shifted in favor of the left side of the course, leading Australia II to win the race.
 Following this victory, Australia II went on to win two more consecutive wins, thus winning the cup and breaking the long-standing American winning streak.

 What should have happened